Andebugulin/Andebugulin.github.io/_pages/about.md

 ```arduino
 $ vim interests
 ```
-Outside the box, you’ll find me living an active lifestyle, just chilling with friends or doing sports.
-I run <span style="color: #CBC3E3;">Arch Linux</span>  on a <span style="color: #CBC3E3;">fancy Hyprland</span> desktop, I enjoy the concept of efficiency, customization, and availability, but of course, healthy and active lifestyle is my priority.
+Outside the box, you’ll find me living an active lifestyle, just reading or doing sports.
+I run <span style="color: #CBC3E3;">Arch Linux</span>  on a <span style="color: #CBC3E3;">cool, eficient Hyprland</span> desktop, I enjoy the concept of efficiency, customization, and availability, but of course, healthy and active lifestyle is my priority.